bufbuild/protovalidate/docs/predefined-constraints.md

 ```

 > [!TIP]
-> Constraints can refer to their own value with the `rule` constant.
+> Rules can refer to their own value with the `rule` constant.
 Rules apply
 > when they are set, so a boolean rule in the form of `is_...` should
 > always check to ensure that `rule` is `true`.